junwchina/twitter-bootstrap-rails/README.md

 # Updation
-Update it to bootstrap 3.0.2
+Update it to bootstrap 3.0.2.
+Will support less later.

 # Bootstrap for Rails Asset Pipeline
 Bootstrap is a toolkit designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.